phuangkaeo/QA-Rest-API/README.md

 ++ Questions (embed an answer file in your sentiment analysis project git): ++

 ### What is HTTP?
+* HTTP stands for Hyper Text Transfer Protocol.
+The communication between client computers and web servers is done by sending **HTTP Requests** and receiving **HTTP Responses**

 * What is an API?